-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
-Ryan was a Fellow in our Fall 2016 cohort who landed a job at Austin based startup OK Roger.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
+Suchandan was a Fellow in our Fall 2016 cohort in San Francisco who landed a job at our hiring partner, Argyle Data – now Mavenir

 My PhD and postdoctoral work was in the field of statistical mechanics with a strong emphasis on the design of new colloidal materials.
 Such research has required me to develop a hybrid set of strong analytical math and computational skills—of which have been extremely useful for bridging into Data Science.
 From the deeper level understanding afforded by this mixed skill set, I feel well posed to leverage existing technologies as well as develop novel alternatives.
 As an example of the latter, my forays into the fundamentals of Machine Learning helped me to develop a super-computing application capable of inferring the inter-particle forces an experimentalist must engineer to elicit a desired material property.
 This required the development of both an analytical framework and an underlying large scale molecular simulation element.
 Combining these general technical skills with what I learned at The Data Incubator, I feel well poised to be successful in a Data Science position